openMetaAnalysis/back-pain-chronic-treatment-with-tramadol/README.md

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.

-Sounds the meta-analysis shows no benefit, this review does not include a GRADE Profile or Summary of Findings Table.
+Since the meta-analysis shows no benefit, this review does not include a GRADE Profile or Summary of Findings Table.

 * [Methods](http://openmetaanalysis.github.io/methods.html) for openMetaAnalysis
 * [Evidence search](evidence-search.md) for this review